dennisinteractive/behat-gtm/README.md

-# behat-gtm
-GTM Behat Context
+# GTM Behat Context

+Provides step definitions to check GTM implementation on web pages

+Use `@javascript` to check using JS

 ## Provides the following step definitions